Docker Hub Alternatives

 Migration steps

-1. Self-host Harbor via Helm chart or VM installer.
+1. Self-host Harbor via the official Helm chart or VM installer (production setup needs HA Postgres and Redis).

-3. Set up replication if mirroring from Docker Hub or other registries.
+3. Set up replication rules if mirroring from Docker Hub or other upstream registries.

-Not for: Harbor is the wrong fit for teams without ops capacity to maintain Postgres + Redis + Harbor; managed registries (Docker Hub, GHCR, ECR) fit those better.
+Not for: Harbor is the wrong fit for teams without ops capacity to maintain a stateful Postgres + Redis + Harbor stack.
+Managed registries (Docker Hub, GHCR, ECR) fit ops-light teams better.

 When to stay with Docker Hub